Vol. 04 · Issue 14 · APR 2026

 This one is less of a fix and more of a reality check: modeler patches are designed to sound good at performance volume, not bedroom volume.

 At low volume, your ears are disproportionately sensitive to high-mid frequencies (the 2-5kHz range where fizz lives).
 At higher volumes, your hearing flattens out and those frequencies become less prominent.
-A patch that sounds fizzy at conversation volume can sound perfect at band rehearsal volume.
+A patch that sounds fizzy at conversation volume can sound balanced at band volume.
+The whole frequency picture reshapes.

 If you're dialing in patches at low volume and they'll be used at gig volume, you need to account for this.
 Either:

-- Accept that bedroom volume patches need different settings than gig volume patches.
+• Accept that low-volume patches need different settings than gig-volume patches.
 Some players maintain two versions of each preset.

-This is also why FRFR speakers (Full Range, Flat Response) matter for modelers.
-Playing a modeler through a regular guitar cab adds the speaker's own coloration on top of the cab simulation, often doubling up on certain frequencies and creating weird resonances.
-An FRFR speaker reproduces the modeler's output faithfully, which means what you hear while dialing in is what you get at the gig.
+This is also why FRFR speakers matter for modelers.
+For a deeper look at how different amp and speaker technologies shape your tone, see our complete guide to guitar amp types.
+Playing a modeler through a regular guitar cab adds the speaker's own coloration on top of the cab simulation, often doubling up on certain frequencies and creating resonance problems.
+An FRFR speaker reproduces the modeler's output faithfully; what you hear while dialing in is what you get at the gig.

 The Quick Fix Checklist